Busy Moms Breastfeed!

 Can you visit me while I'm still in the hospital?

-Yes, if you feel you need extra support right away, I can visit you in the hospital.
+Yes, if you feel you need extra support right away, I'm happy to visit you in the hospital.

 What is "Baby Led Latch"?

 "Baby Led Latch" is a form of biological nurturing.
 As mammals, we are designed to breastfeed.
-Believe it or not, human babies (like all mammals) are capable of finding the breast on their own.
-When they find the breast on their own, they tend to latch on in a way that is comfortable for the mother.
-Babies also put themselves in a position that allows the mother to easily have one hand free.
-But most importantly, seeing how her baby can latch on comfortably with only minimal assistance from her helps a mother to relax and trust her instincts.
+Believe it or not, human babies, like all mammals, are capable of finding the breast on their own.
+When they find the breast on their own, they tend to latch on in a way that is comfortable for both themselves and the mother.
+(Babies also put themselves in a position that allows the mother to easily have one hand free!)
+Seeing her baby latch on comfortably with only minimal assistance from her helps a mother to relax and to trust her instincts.

 Each case is different.
-This is your baby and you have the right to decide what happens to your child.
 If you have enough expressed breast milk, there may be no need for formula.
-That said, the number one rule that lactation consultants live by is "Feed the Baby."
-If a baby isn't thriving, we haven't done our job correctly.
+That said, the first rule for every Lactation Consultant is to "Feed the Baby."
+The goal is always a thriving baby.

 No, please feed your baby whenever you see signs of hunger.
 We will have plenty of time during the visit to see another feeding.

-I've been keeping a log of how often my baby breastfeeds.
+I have a feeding diary.
 Do you want to see it?

 Not really.
 I'm more interested in looking at the baby's last diaper.
 We'll go over feeding cues so you can learn when your baby is hungry by looking at the baby and not the clock.